janpipek/clippt/README.md

 ## Configuration

-A presentation is defined in a source file in TOML / JSON / YAML format, to be described.
+A presentation is defined in a source file in TOML / JSON  format.

 ## Examples